here-for-the-experience/.github/profile/README.md

 Your vaccination certificate will be generated, and you can download or print it for future use.

 # Technologies Used :
- + Frontend: NextJs with TypeScript, shadcn ui as a component library and Tailwind CSS for styling.
+ + Frontend: React with shadcn ui as a component library and Tailwind CSS for styling.
  + Backend: FastApi
  + Database: PostgreSQL
  + Authentication: JSON Web Tokens (JWT)